Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 When analyzing these sets, the **first** set that contains **any** callable with the corresponding name and conforming types is picked.
 This means, among other things, that if the set constructed on step 2 contains the overall most suitable candidate function, but the set constructed on step 1 is not empty, the functions from set 1 will be picked despite them being less suitable overload candidates.

+TODO(think about moving the following somewhere else (separate subsec???))

+An extension callable access with an explicit extension receiver, as noted above, may involve an implicit dispatch receiver.
+In this case, for each such receiver available, a separate number of sets is constructed according to [the rules for implicit receivers][A call without an explicit receiver], with non-extension callables having priority, as noted above.

+TODO(example???)

 ### Infix function calls

 Infix function calls are a special case of function calls with an explicit receiver in the left hand side position, i.e., `a foo b` may be an infix form of `a.foo(b)`.